TsNIIMash: History

 Originally called NII-88 (Scientific-Research Institute No.88), the entity was established on May 13, 1946, located at what was then called Kaliningrad, Moscow Oblast (now Korolyov), northeast of Moscow.
-Based on his Plant No. 88, Dmitriy Ustinov had successfully lobbied to control post-war research and development of rockets in late 1945.
+It was based on Plant No. 88 (full name: M.I.
+Kalinin Plant No. 88, producing artillery and tanks during WW2) and headed by Dmitriy Ustinov who had successfully lobbied to control post-war research and development of rockets in late 1945.

 Impressed by his work in Germany on the analysis of the V-2, Ustinov appointed Sergey Korolev chief designer of section 3 on long-range missiles, later called OKB-1.
 In 1956, OKB-1 was removed from NII-88 to become an independent bureau.

 Helmut Gröttrup headed a group of German scientists working for the Soviets at Branch 1 of NII-88 located on Gorodomlya Island.
 Their job was to help reconstruct a Russian Version of the V-2, called the R-1, after which they were returned to Germany.
 The facility was also spied on by American U-2 spy planes in the late 1950s.

 Other notable personnel included Kurt Magnus.

 It was renamed Central Research Institute of Machine Building in 1967.